Written by Kathryn Eyring

 - You’ll be better informed.
 “Dad, Jim is out of surgery and the doctor said he did well!”
 There are some situations when you can be informed by text when a phone call just cannot be made.

-I want to know… What’s YOUR opinion on the matter?
+I want to know… What’s YOUR opinion on older adults texting?

 Do you text?
 Do you think there’s a benefit to texting?

-Have you tried to get someone to learn texting, but they have refused?
+Have you tried to persuade an older adult to text but he or she refused?

 Please share your thoughts in the comment section below!